Europe names world's first disabled astronaut

-PARIS: The European Space Agency on Wednesday named the first ever "parastronaut" in a major step towards allowing people with physical disabilities to work and live in space.
+PARIS: The European Space Agency named the first ever "parastronaut" in a major step towards allowing people with physical disabilities to work and live in space.

 The 22-nation agency said it had selected former British Paralympic sprinter John McFall as part of a new generation of 17 recruits picked for astronaut training.